Mango bars with toasted almonds are sure to receive rave reviews at your next party.

 2 teaspoons freshly grated lemon zest

 1/2 teaspoon vanilla

 Press remaining crumb mixture onto bottom of ungreased 13x9-inch baking pan.
-Bake for 16 to 18 minutes or until edges are lightly browned.
+Bake 16-18 minutes or until edges are lightly browned.
 Remove from oven.

 Top hot, partially baked crust with mango and preserves.
 Combine reserved crumb mixture and almonds; sprinkle over preserves.
 Bake 21-23 minutes or until crumbs are golden.
 Cool completely.

-Combine powdered sugar, lemon peel and vanilla in small bowl.
+Combine powdered sugar, lemon zest, and vanilla in bowl.
 Stir in enough half & half for desired drizzling consistency.
 Drizzle over cooled bars.

 - Fully ripe mangoes should be green/yellow to red in color, smell fruity and feel fairly firm when gently pressed.
 Avoid any that are very soft or bruised.
 If the mangoes at your grocery store are not yet ripe, place them in a paper bag and let them ripen at room temperature for a day or two.